der-On/Children-Media-Library/README.md

 - [x] make it shutdown system after user action
 - [x] make it work completly offline
 - [x] provide a CLI to rescan library folder(s) and stop/start/maintain it
+- [ ] allow browsing and swiping through image galleries
+- [ ] allow browsing and viewing of videos

 ## Configuration